Informed Protein is a global quality assurance program developed to verify the amount of protein within protein supplement products.

 Informed Protein was established by LGC and is setting the standard for protein verification.
 Joining the INFORMED family of quality assurance programs, the world's leading supplement brands use certification to offer the highest levels of confidence and support to athletes and consumers.

 Products carrying the Informed Protein logo have been regularly tested to verify the amount of protein listed on the packaging.
-Using ISO 17025 accredited methods, certified products are also tested to verify that free amino acids and/or nitrogen-rich adulterants are not falsely elevating protein label claims.
+Certified products are also tested to verify that free amino acids and/or nitrogen-rich adulterants are not falsely elevating protein label claims.
 In addition, manufacturing processes must meet strict quality control standards, as defined by our Manufacturing Assessment Questionnaire.

 Certification by Informed Protein is a mark of assurance for athletes, nutritionists, coaches, and everyday active users that the amount of protein they're paying for, or recommending, is actually in the product.
 Certification demonstrates a commitment to quality and transparency to consumers.